-Based on the authors’ long-term field research on low-skilled labor migration from China and Indonesia, this article establishes that more than ever labor migration is intensively mediated.
-Migration infrastructure – the systematically interlinked technologies, institutions, and actors that facilitate and condition mobility – serves as a concept to unpack the process of mediation.
-Migration can be more clearly conceptualized through a focus on infrastructure rather than on state policies, the labor market, or migrant social networks alone.
-The article also points to a trend of “infrastructural involution,” in which the interplay between different dimensions of migration infrastructure make it self-perpetuating and self-serving, and impedes rather than enhances people’s migratory capability.
-This explains why labor migration has become both more accessible and more cumbersome in many parts of Asia since the late 1990s.
-The notion of migration infrastructure calls for research that is less fixated on migration as behavior or migrants as the primary subject, and more concerned with broader societal transformations.
+Based on the authors’ long-term field research on low-skilled labour migration from China and Indonesia, this article establishes that more than ever, labour migration is intensively mediated.
+Migration infrastructure – the systematically interlinked technologies, institutions, and actors that facilitate and condition mobility – is a concept to unpack the mediation process.
+Migration can be more clearly conceptualized by focusing on infrastructure rather than state policies, the labour market, or migrant social networks alone.
+The article also points to a trend of “infrastructural involution” in which the interplay between different dimensions of migration infrastructure makes it self-perpetuating and self-serving and impedes rather than enhances people’s migratory capability.
+This explains why labour migration has become both more accessible and more cumbersome in many parts of Asia since the late 1990s.
+The notion of migration infrastructure calls for less fixated research on migration as behaviour or migrants as the primary subject and more concerned with broader societal transformations.

 Xiang, B. & Lindquist, J. (2014)’‘Migration Infrastructure”, International Migration Review, 48: S122–S148